 - Premium Grade – The thickest with around .52 – .55 mm thickness

-Even though most people would rather pick the thinnest and cheapest sidings that they can find, there is a multitude of benefits on installing thick vinyl siding on your house.
+Even though most people would rather pick the thinnest and cheapest sidings that they can find, there is a multitude of benefits to installing thick vinyl siding on your house.

 - Again, the thicker the siding, the more money that you will have to spend for your sidings, but if you weigh in on these factors, you are essentially saving money because you are investing in the longevity and durability of your home.
 By using thicker sidings, you are mitigating any risks of your shakes warping from extreme temperatures.